JimzyLui/DevLeague-Modules/-JobPrep/bigFiveInterviews/microsoftInterviewQuestions.md

+# Microsoft Interview Questions

+The questions here were asked of previous DevLegaue intructors and students during interviews at **Microsoft**

 > This module was prepared by Laura Gonzalez.

 I submitted my application with 2 essays and my resume in markdown to MS a few days before the deadline.